Updated: Jan 17

 Tribalism is a double-edged sword.
 Via our neurobiology, tribalism is a natural part of all of us and can be used for good or bad outcomes.
 Being aware of how our brains operate is helpful to identify and appropriately prevent being unknowingly influenced by tribalism.
-Our culture and technology is impacting our tribal nature.
+Our culture and technology are impacting our tribal nature.
 Be that as it may, the neurobiology-based human condition driving tribalistic tendencies will be with us for a very, very long time.

 Graphic by: John Hain